-For GUI access to this feature, click Tools: Protection: Protect Project and enter a password.
+• For GUI access to this feature, click Tools: Protection: Protect Project and enter a password.

-13.5.1.2 Password Protection against Modifying the OPJ: Admin Mode
+13.5.1.2 Password Protection against Modifying the OPJ: Admin Mode doc -pwa [password] //adds Admin password ''password'' to the OPJ

 The concept of an Admin mode has been added to the Origin Project.
 Once a project is protected by an Admin password, the project cannot be modified, nor can workbook and worksheet protection features be changed without being logged into the OPJ as Admin.